Felix Benda

-Felix Benda (25 February 1708 - 1768) was a Bohemian composer and organist.
+Felix Benda (25 February 1708 – 1768) was a Czech composer and organist.
 He was not a member of the Benda musical family.

-Benda was born in Skalsko.
+Benda was born in Skalsko, Bohemia.
 He was a student of Bohuslav Matěj Černohorský.
-In 1726 he became an organist at the Michaelskirche in Prague (succeeding Šimon Brixi).
+In 1726, he became an organist at the Michaelskirche in Prague (succeeding Šimon Brixi).
 His works, not published during his lifetime, demonstrate his profound knowledge in counterpoint.
 They include a requiem mass, organ masses, two oratorios, and other church music.

 Benda's students included Josef Mysliveček and Josef Seger.

 He died in Prague in 1768.